Open to Imports

 USD million

-Organic packaged food and beverages consumption as a % of total health & wellness products consumption
+Organic packaged food and beverages consumption as a % of total health and wellness products consumption

 %